-- We have nearly finished replacing the lights in Sighthill, Gorgie, Fountainbridge, Craiglockhart, Colinton, Fairmilehead and Pentland Hills.
+- We have nearly finished replacing the lights in Sighthill, Gorgie, Fountainbridge, Craiglockhart, Colinton and Fairmilehead.

-- We will start replacing lights in Drum Brae and the Gyle area this month
+- We have started replacing lights in Drum Brae and the Gyle area.

 - Don’t worry if you see any lights on during the day whilst we replace lights.
 This is normal and we’ll sort these as each light is replaced.

-- If you live in a heritage area, don’t worry we will replace these lights as soon as we can – there’s been a bit of a delay in the parts arriving.
+- If you live in a heritage area with heritage lanterns, don’t worry we will replace these lights as soon as we can – there’s been a bit of a delay in the replacement heritage lanterns arriving.

-- There are some areas in the city where we can’t work at the moment, so we’ve updated our schedule to reflect this and will return to complete any outstanding work.
+- There are some areas of the city that are taking longer than others and our schedule will be updated next month to reflect this.
+We will also return to complete any outstanding work.